jakears93/Chess/README.md

 ## Update Log
 -------------
 #### version 0.1
-1)	Base game uploaded to github
+1)	Base game uploaded to GitHub

 2)	Capable of a singular local game of chess